How to Become a Speech Therapist in South Carolina

 Rapid Job Growth for South Carolina’s Speech-Language Pathologists

-South Carolina should see an average of 180 SLP job openings every year over the decade leading up to 2030.
+South Carolina should see an average of 180 SLP annual job openings in the decade leading up to 2030 due to a blend of new job growth, retirements, and natural job turnover.

 While many SLPs work in schools and hospitals, private outpatient clinics offer additional employment opportunities.
 Some of the state’s many outpatient clinics that use speech-language pathologists include: